destapi/extags/docs/eztag-attributes.md

 ### x-key

 This is only valid in the same context as __x-items__.
 It's optional, and its purpose is to inform about the field which uniquely identified each of the objects in the iterator.
+Each child element will have a __data-x-id__ attribute added to it.
+This value can then be used by javascript in the client when figuring out the necessary updates to the generated list of items

 ```xml
 <x-ul x-items="items" x-key="id">...</x-ul>